 - External administration which is not a compulsory stage of insolvency proceedings is generally instigated by the insolvency court at the petition of the creditors' meeting.
-It involves the appointment of an external administrator to collect in debt, make an inventory of assets and prepare a plan for restoring solvency (to be approved by a majority of creditors voting at a creditors' meeting). - The external administration commences if there is a real possibility of restoring the company's solvency within the set time limits, and when it succeeds the financial rehabilitation stage it may be commenced only if not more than 18 months have passed since the commencement of financial rehabilitation.
+It involves the appointment of an external administrator to collect in debt, make an inventory of assets and prepare a plan for restoring solvency (to be approved by a majority of creditors voting at a creditors' meeting). - The external administration commences if there is a real possibility of restoring the company's solvency within the set time limits, and when it succeeds the financial rehabilitation stage, it may be commenced only if not more than 18 months have passed since the commencement of financial rehabilitation. - A plan for restoring solvency may include, among other things, (i) a sale of the debtor's asset (as a whole business or in part), (ii) a sale of the debtor's contractual claims (receivables), (iii) an asset substitution involving the contribution of the debtor's assets to a newly-formed subsidiary, which can be sold through public auction or at a stock exchange (provided that the unanimous consent of all creditors whose claims are secured by a pledge or mortgage of the debtor's assets is obtained); and (iv) an issue of additional shares which must be paid in cash; the proceeds from any of the above sale must be applied to discharge the debtor's debts and restore solvency. - The company's management is removed by the insolvency court and management power is vested in the external administrator. - An external administrator is approved by the insolvency court by the same procedure as that applicable to financial rehabilitation.

-- A plan for restoring solvency may include, among other things, (i) a sale of the debtor's asset (as a whole business or in part), (ii) a sale of the debtor's contractual claims (receivables), (iii) an asset substitution involving the contribution of the debtor's assets to a newly-formed subsidiary, which can be sold through public auction; and (iv) an issue of additional shares which must be paid in cash; the proceeds from any of the above sale must be applied to discharge the debtor's debts and restore solvency. - The company's management is removed by the insolvency court and management power is vested in the external administrator. - An external administrator is approved by the insolvency court by the same procedure as that applicable to financial rehabilitation. - Subject to the limitation of the aggregate duration of financial rehabilitation and external administration mentioned below, external administration can last up to 18 months but may be extended by a further 6 months on the petition of the majority of registered creditors voting at a creditors' meeting. - The aggregate term of the financial rehabilitation and external administration may not exceed 2 years.
+- Subject to the limitation of the aggregate duration of financial rehabilitation and external administration mentioned below, external administration can last up to 18 months but may be extended by a further 6 months on the petition of the majority of registered creditors voting at a creditors' meeting. - The aggregate term of the financial rehabilitation and external administration may not exceed 2 years.